Introduction

 NOTE: Depending on the amount of excess material, different heat treatment methods are used.

-- Flame dressing
+- Flame editing

 - Advantage: No damage to the metal surface.

-- Dressing with carbon electrode
+- Straightening using carbon electrode

 - Requirement: Bare metal surface.

-- Dressing with copper electrode
+- Straightening using a copper electrode

 Filling panels with lead